huijunchen9260/dmenufm/README.md

 - `Move file to trash` will generate a new dmenu prompt.
 	- Choose any file to move to trash.
 	- To move a directory to trash, enter the directory, and choose `./` to confirm this directory..
+	- `Bulk Trash` for multi-selection
+	- `Bulk Trash all` to delete all the content in the directory.
 - `Go to trash` will move current working directory to trash directory.
 - `Empty trash` will remove all files/directories in trash directory.

+### `REM` to rename files / directories

+- Open the name of the selected files / directories to your `$EDITOR` / text editor.
+	- `Bulk Rename` for multi-selection
+	- `Bulk Rename all` to delete all the content in the directory.

 ### `HIS` to record history
 - history file stored in `$HOME/.config/dmenufm/dmenufm_history`.